-8. Variations to the Procedure
+7. Variations to the Procedure

-- 8.1 The University reserves the right to vary any stage of this procedure as it deems appropriate after consultation with the Students' Union in order to comply with any current legal obligations and best practice; - 8.2 Where mention is made in this procedure of action by a specific post holder or role holders this action may be delegated to an appropriate nominee where warranted by the circumstances, for example, where there is or may be any potential conflict of roles or interests, or the specific post holder or role holder is absent, so long as the nominee has appropriate experience to be able to act on behalf of the specific post or role holder.
+- 7.1 The University reserves the right to vary any stage of this procedure as it deems appropriate after consultation with the Students' Union in order to comply with any current legal obligations and best practice; - 7.2 Where mention is made in this procedure of action by a specific post holder or role holders this action may be delegated to an appropriate nominee where warranted by the circumstances, for example, where there is or may be any potential conflict of roles or interests, or the specific post holder or role holder is absent, so long as the nominee has appropriate experience to be able to act on behalf of the specific post or role holder.

-9. Invoking the Fitness to Practise Procedures
+8. Invoking the Fitness to Practise Procedures

-- 9.1 Any concerns that a student enrolled on a Programme to which these procedures apply may have acted in such a way, or may suffer from a health problem, which would render that student not fit to practise must be reported in writing to the relevant Dean of Faculty/Head of School or Academic Area (the Lead Person). - 9.2 Concerns may be raised by staff, students, work based tutors, mentors, clients, patients, service users or members of the public.
-Anonymous reports will not normally be considered, however, in exceptional circumstances the Lead Person may act on a report on the basis that the reporter's identity remains confidential. - 9.3 Where appropriate, the advice of the relevant professional, statutory or regulatory body may be sought before commencing any action under these procedures. - 9.4 In consultation with the Standards and Enhancement Office, the Lead Person will make a decision to determine if the reported cause for concern: - a. is about issues which can be dealt with, in the first instance, in an informal manner by the School; or - b. is a matter of competence which: - i. requires investigation and/or - ii. which requires referral of the case to the Assessment Board Chair for a decision based on academic grounds; or - c. is a matter of conduct and/or behaviour which: - i. requires investigation; and/or - ii. requires the invoking of the University of Bolton Student Non Academic Conduct and Disciplinary Policy and Procedure, and/or other University procedures; and/or - iii. requires immediate action by the Lead Person due to the severity of the issue as presented this may require involvement of the Vice Chancellor if temporary suspension of the student from the University is necessary (see section 12); or - d. is a matter which has resulted from a case of proven Academic Misconduct/Discipline and Conduct which is to be referred to the Fitness to Practise Panel through the policy.
+- 8.1 Any concerns that a student enrolled on a Programme to which these procedures apply may have acted in such a way, or may suffer from a health problem, which would render that student not fit to practise must be reported in writing to the relevant Head of School. - 8.2 Concerns may be raised by staff, students, work based tutors, mentors, clients, patients, service users or members of the public.
+Anonymous reports will not normally be considered, however, in exceptional circumstances the Head of School may act on a report on the basis that the reporter's identity remains confidential. - 8.3 Where appropriate, the advice of the relevant professional, statutory or regulatory body may be sought before commencing any action under these procedures. - 8.4 In consultation with the Head of Quality Systems, the Head of School will make a decision to determine if the reported cause for concern: - a. can be dealt with in an informal manner; or - b. is a matter of competence which: - i. requires investigation and/or - which requires referral of the case to the Assessment Board Chair for a decision based on academic grounds (see 8.8); or - c. is a matter of conduct and/or behaviour which: